 - (i) A replacement employee is an employee specifically engaged as a result of an employee proceeding on parental leave or working part time in accordance with this clause. - (ii) A replacement employee may be employed part-time.
-The provisions of this subclause in relation to annual leave and sick leave apply to the part-time employment of replacement employees. - (iii) Before an employer engages a replacement employee under this paragraph, the employer shall inform the person of the temporary nature of the employment and of the rights of the employee who is being replaced.
-Specifically, the employer must advise that the period of engagement is subject to variation or change in the event that the employee on leave exercises the right to vary the period of leave.

-- (iv) Unbroken service as a replacement employee shall be treated as continuous service. - (v) Nothing in this subclause shall be construed as requiring an employer to engage a replacement employee. - (i) Return to former position after a period of parental leave or part time work
+The provisions of this subclause in relation to annual leave and personal leave apply to the part-time employment of replacement employees. - (iii) Before an employer engages a replacement employee under this paragraph, the employer shall inform the person of the temporary nature of the employment and of the rights of the employee who is being replaced.
+Specifically, the employer must advise that the period of engagement is subject to variation or change in the event that the employee on leave exercises the right to vary the period of leave. - (iv) Unbroken service as a replacement employee shall be treated as continuous service. - (v) Nothing in this subclause shall be construed as requiring an employer to engage a replacement employee. - (i) Return to Former Position after a Period of Parental Leave or Part Time Work